Tech-at-DU/React-Redux-passwords-Tutorial/P06-Actions-and-Reducers/readme.md

 redux Toolkit uses the term "slice" to represent a piece of state in the store.
 A slice has actions and reducers.
 A slice handles one of the values on state.
 The slice includes an action and a reducer.
 The action is used to initiate a change to the slice and the reducer receives the action and makes the change.
 InitialState sets the initial value for a slice.

+Notice that you exported "addPassword" and "passwordSlice.reducer" at the bottom.
+You will be using these in other parts of the application.

 Here you added the "passwords" slice, "addPassword" is the action, it's a function you can call, this function is the reducer.
 A reducer always takes state and an action and makes chanegs to state in its code block.

 For this application there is a single reducer: `addPassword`.
-The function takes the name and password as strings, it creates a new password object and adds to the lit of passwords that are stored on state.
+The function takes the name and password as strings, it creates a new password object and adds to the list of passwords that are stored on state.

 ## Adding new passwords